 - Vertical Plyo – Jump rope, jump, push ups in the agility ladder, more jump roping, more moving push ups, and more jumping.

-- Fit Test – While its designed to asses where you’re at physically, the fit test is no joke.
+- Fit Test – While it’s designed to asses where you’re at physically, the fit test is no joke.
 The 9 moves are tough with very little time in between to catch your breath.

 - Back To Core – The warmup gets the heart pumping which leads into a tough lunge with pulse sequence.
 This workout is more about using your core to maintain stability in the moves.

-- Overtime – Its probably not fair to put this 15 minute workout so low as you only do it twice in Asylum and its after the grueling Game Day workout.
+- Overtime – It’s probably not fair to put this 15 minute workout so low as you only do it twice in Asylum and its after the grueling Game Day workout.
 On its own this would be an ideal total body workout to be done when you’re short on time.

 - Relief – Here comes your easy day.
 This workout is only 25 minutes long and you stretch for the majority of it.
 Pretty much what the title says.

-Space Needed For Insanity Asylum
+How Much Space Is Needed For Insanity Asylum?

 The Insanity Asylum workout keeps up with the trend from Beachbody where you don’t need a lot of space to workout in.
 I had a little bit of a problem in my small family room with the agility ladder so I went outside.
 It was summer so it was not a big deal.